catewairimu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that changes the working directory to the user's home directory.
 Display current directory content in long format.
 Display current directory contents, including hidden files(starting with .).
 Use the long format.
+Display current directory contents.
+Long format.
+With user and group IDs displayed numerically. and hidden files ( strating with.).